• Skip to primary navigation

 • What Is Balti Curry?

-Balti chicken is a one-pot chicken and rice dish that is quick to prepare.
+This Balti chicken recipe is a one-pot chicken and rice dish that is quick to prepare.
 Made from scratch, this easy and healthy chicken curry has a thick sauce made with fresh tomatoes.

 Estimated cost = $15.20 or $2.54 a serve

-• This Balti curry is a tomato based, low in fat and gluten free.
+• This Balti curry is tomato based, low in fat, and gluten-free.

 What Is Balti Curry?